cyberus-technology/hedron/docs/user-documentation/data-structures.md

 ## User Thread Control Block (UTCB)

 UTCBs belong to Execution Contexts.
-Each EC representing an ordinary thread (as opposed to a vCPU) always has an associated UTCB.
+Each EC has an associated UTCB.
 It is used to send and receive message data and architectural state via IPC.

 The UTCB is 4KiB in size.
 It's detailed layout is given in